 mongorestorecommand is as follows:

-mongorestore <options> <connection-string> <directory or file to restore>The simple command below restores from a
+mongorestore <options> <connection-string> <directory or file to restore>To restore from a

-mongorestore --uri="mongodb://<host URL/IP>:<Port>" /dumpYou have the ability to also restore a specific collection or collections from the
+mongorestore --uri="mongodb://<host URL/IP>:<Port>" /dumpYou can also restore a specific collection or collections from the

 In a successful command execution, you should see a screen like the one below: